SOLUTIONS

 Want to create a dynamic, high-contrast design that’s easy to read and grabs customer attention?
 Put light text on a darker background.
 But never put white text on pure black.
 Not sure if you’ve hit the mark with contrast?
 Use a free tool like this one from Cooler to check.

-UPshow makes it easy to design and manage digital menus and displays
+UPshow makes it easy to design and manage digital TV menus and display

 Making digital signage that accomplishes all of your business goals can be tough without the right partner.
 Luckily for you, UPshow exists to take your digital signage to the next level.